Grab Your Free Funnel and Video Sales Letter Script Now

 Frequently Asked Questions (FAQs)

-The most popular type of videos and the ones that have more views are Vlogs, comedy, gaming, educational, “Best of…”, Product reviews and How-to videos.
+Some of the most popular types of videos with more views are Vlogs, gaming, comedy, educational, “Best of…”, Product reviews, and How-to videos.

-YouTube is by far the best way to find incredible video ideas.
-The YouTube search is a powerful tool to understand what people are looking for.
-Every time you come up with an idea, search the keyword on YouTube and see which kind of videos appear in the search.
+YouTube is by far the most effective method for finding incredible video ideas.
+The YouTube search is a powerful tool for understanding what people are looking for.
+Every time you come up with a suggestion, search the keyword on YouTube and see which kind of videos appear in the search.

-Always be looking around and writing ideas you find interesting.
-The key to having great video ideas is capturing tons of mediocre or bad ideas and then you can easily create your own video taking the good stuff for yourself.
+Constantly be looking around and writing ideas you find interesting.
+The key to having great video ideas is capturing tons of mediocre or wrong ideas, and then you can easily create your video, taking the good stuff for yourself.

-Creating a video from scratch can be exhausting and challenging.
-Watching video examples made by others can be a great opportunity to take some ideas from them.
+Creating a video from scratch can be challenging and exhausting.
+Watching video examples made by others can be an excellent opportunity to take some ideas from them.